docusign/connect-node-listener-gcloud/connectListener/INFRA.md

 ## Prerequisites

 Ensure you have [Serverless Framework](https://www.serverless.com/framework/docs/getting-started/) installed.
 You will also need to setup your GCP account with Serverless.
 To do so, please follow the instructions from [Serverless documenation](https://www.serverless.com/framework/docs/providers/google/guide/credentials/).
+Be sure to first run `npm i` in current directory.

 Note: In this example, we assume you're storing your key inside `~/serverless/gcp-example/.gcloud/keyfile.json`.
 Please change this path in `severless.yml` if using a different path.